 This course focuses on how organisms function.
 We will emphasize biomechanics, especially during the last third of the semester.
-Although a firm understanding of animal classification remains essential, we will discuss those issues in the first part of the semester.
-Later in the semester, we will take organisms from a wide transects of clades to emphasize similarities and differences in their biomechanical approach to survival.
+A firm understanding of animal classification remains essential, and we will focus on those issues in the first part of the semester.
+Later in the semester, we will take organisms from a wide transect of clades to emphasize similarities and differences in their biomechanical approach to survival.